The Essential Element of Emotional Intelligence: Renée Adams on This Emerging Trend

 “Parents can ask the right questions.
 It doesn’t matter what you’re watching, you can pull things out of any story or movie to teach EI.”

 23:49—Tell us a secret.

 26:13—Endcap: Repercussions of supply chain and shipping problems in the toy world.

 “When kids exchange emotion wristbands, that teaches them empathy and what emotions they’re feeling.
 Sometimes unpleasant emotions can feel like they’re going to last forever to a little child, but when they notice the emotions changing, they learn not to latch onto those unpleasant emotions.
 Emotions change all the time and they’re temporary.”

-If you enjoyed this episode, consider checking out some of my other podcast appearances here.
+If you enjoyed this episode on teaching kids emotions with fun and toys, consider checking out some of my other podcast appearances here.
 Until next time!